Ukrainian Autocephalous Orthodox Church: Reestablishment in late 1980s

 The church regained state recognition in 1991, which is known as the "third resurrection" of the UAOC.
 Initially it was governed from abroad by Patriarch Mstyslav (Skrypnyk).
 Subsequent to his death in 1993, he was succeeded by Patriarch Volodomyr.
 The patriarch would, during his time as patriarch, separate from the UAOC to found the Ukrainian Orthodox Church – Kyiv Patriarchate (UOC-KP), together with Metropolitan (now Patriarch) Filaret Denysenko.
 Those not willing to accept this change continued the UAOC with a new primate, Patriarch Dymytriy Yarema.

 In November of 1991, the Ukrainian Autocephalous Ukrainian Church had 14 eparchies, 11 bishops (episcopes) and 1,600 parishes.

-On October 16, 2000, the Church Sobor in Ukraine elected Metropolitan Methodius (Kudriakov) of Ternopil to lead the church.
+On October 16, 2000, the UAOC Church Sobor in Ukraine elected Metropolitan Methodius (Kudriakov) of Ternopil to lead the church.

 The Patriarchal Cathedral of the UAOC is the historic Church of St. Andrew the First-Called in Kyiv.
 It was built between 1747 and 1754 and was designed by the famous architect Bartolomeo Rastrelli.
 Although used for regular liturgical services of the Ukrainian Autocephalous Orthodox Church, the edifice had previously been a part of the historical park "Sofia-Kyiv."
 The Ukrainian government returned the church to the legal possession of the UAOC on 21 May 2008.